Plasma Turbulence

 Turbulence in plasmas

-Plasma is a state of matter where ions and electrons have not formed atoms, but exist side-by-side in an ionized gas.
-Plasma is the most abundant state of ordinary matter in the universe and it is often turbulent.
-Examples of turbulent astrophysical plasmas are the interstellar medium and the atmosphere of stars.
-More locally, turbulence is prevalent in several regions in our geospace, such as: the solar wind and ion foreshock region, the magnetosheath, the cusps, the magnetotail, and the ionosphere.
+Plasma is a state of matter where ions and electrons exist side-by-side in an ionized gas without forming atoms.
+Plasma is the most abundant state of ordinary matter in the universe, and it is often in a turbulent state.
+Examples of turbulent astrophysical plasmas include the interstellar medium and the atmospheres of stars.
+Closer to home, turbulence is prevalent in several regions within our geospace, such as the solar wind, ion foreshock region, magnetosheath, cusps, magnetotail, and ionosphere.

 The Crab nebula.